Skip to Content

 Walking in Running Shoes

 We walked our first Camino after coming to Europe following a hiking season in Nepal.
 It was summer and Campbell decided to walk in his road running shoes rather than in his trekking boots.
 He has done a lot of running in the shoes (more than 1000 km) blister-free.
 He walked in his running footwear, thin running socks, and his Asics road running shoes.
-After a couple of very long days (over 30 km) he got the worst blisters he has ever had and by the end of the Camino, the shoes were completely destroyed.
-We know some people that run the Camino and they do so in their running shoes but running and walking is different, especially walking with a heavy backpack.
+This was the wrong choice of footwear.
+After a couple of very long days (over 30 km) he got the worst blisters he has ever had.
+By the end of the Camino, his feet and the shoes both were destroyed.
+Walking and running are very different, especially long walks with a heavy backpack.

 Good socks for the Camino